ashrithvm/Reddit-ETL-Analytics-Dashboard/README.md

 This project was heavily influenced by https://github.com/AnMol12499/Reddit-Analytics-Integration-Platform/tree/main.

 I cloned the core infrastructure and improved upon it.
 It was amazing experience to work with a diverse and industry standard tech stack.
-The work is well documented and it almost felt like I was doing a guided project in the first part.
+The work is well documented and it almost felt like I was doing a guided project.
 I'd recommend going through the original repo and starring it.